dozeo/PusherAS/README.md

     }

     /**
-     * On sucessfull pusher connection subscribe a new channel and hear for events
+     * On successful connection subscribe a new channel and hear for events
      * */
     protected function pusher_CONNECTION_ESTABLISHED(event:PusherEvent):void
     {